 SHO-NUFF THE Q-FUNK

 As you regulars may have noticed, I've been collecting records on Quezergue's Pelican label for a while now - there weren't that many.
 Of the four artists featured on the label’s short run, only C. L. Blast ever established any career name recognition.
 My latest Pelican find is this rare white label promo I scooped up last year that seems to have been the last release.
 It came out at a time when Pelican was briefly distributed by Atlantic Records, due to the success of Quezergue's work with King Floyd.
-When Floyd's first single for Malaco's Chimneyville label, "Groove Me", was taking off in 1970, Atlantic jumped in to distribute it nationally.
-Since Big Q was on their hot producer list, they took Pelican along for the brief ride.
-When Floyd's follow-ups didn't do as well, and most of Quezergue's other artists failed to catch on, Atlantic was quick to cut and run; and Pelican bit the dust shortly after this 1971 release.
+When Floyd's first single for Malaco's Chimneyville label, "Groove Me", was taking off in 1970, Atlantic jumped in to distribute it nationally and push it to the chart-tops, agreeing to take on Pelican as part of the short-lived deal.
+When Floyd's follow-ups didn't do as well, and most of Quezergue's other productions failed to interst them, Atlantic opted not to renew their agreement with Malaco, a major set-back for the entire operation..

 "Sho-Nuff The Real Thing" (W. Quezergue - A. Savoy)